paolomanildo/NonReversible_Mixtures/README.md

 - `nrMCmix.cpp`: A standalone file containing the C++ and R code of the package.
 It can be compiled and loaded directly in R using `Rcpp::sourceCpp("nrMCmix.cpp")`.

-- `COMBO17/`: Code to reproduce the results of Section 6, *Application to Astronomical Data*, using the COMBO17 dataset.
+- `COMBO17/`: Code to reproduce the results of Section 6, including Figure Table 1 and Figure 11 in Section L, *Application to Astronomical Data*, using the COMBO17 dataset.

 - `Figure_10/`: Code to reproduce Figure 10.
 See Section K of the paper for details of the simulation setup.